AltheaBarbato/lab4-Production-Readiness/docs/threat-model.md

 auditd logs user commands with timestamps.
 Auth events in auth.log.
 Both feed into monitoring from Lab 3.

-Risk left: no off-server log shipping.
+Risk left: no off server log shipping.

 ### Information disclosure
 Server info leaking to people who shouldn't see it.